akostrik/stage_telegram_python/README.md

 - Hands-on learning: Immerse in new techniques, methodologies, tools, and their practical applications
 - Association ethics: Grasp the ethical considerations and operational nuances of associations
 - Professional adaptability: Evaluate the ability to integrate and adapt in a professional environment
-- Job market tеransition: Equip oneself with the skills and experience to seamlessly enter the job market
+- in terms of transition into the labor market: equipping yourself with the skills and experience necessary to enter the labor market smoothly.

 ## Context and motivation
 Technologiy has always greatly influenced the social relations.
 In particular, the present-day computer science is an exceptional tool for cooperation and co-reflection, with a huge potential to bring many changes into the people's organisation.